Authors: Jennifer B. Bergner, Viviana G. Guzman, Karin I. Öberg, Ryan A. Loomis, Jamila Pegues

 Protostellar and Cometary Comparisons

 To further investigate this unexpected chemical resilience, the authors compare their results in protoplanetary disks with previous observations of protostellar envelopes as well as with solar system comets, which are though to be relatively pristine records of our own solar nebula.
-To do so, the authors compare abundance ratios among HC3N, CH3CN, and HCN with those measured in protostars and comets in Figure 2.
+To do so, the authors compare abundance ratios between HC3N and CH3CN with those measured in protostars and comets in Figure 2.
 For each of these disks, the molecule HCN, which is a precursor molecule to HC3N, had previously been observed and thus is also included in their comparisons.

 Nitrile abundance ratios are surprisingly consistent across the surveyed disks as well as with comets and protostellar envelopes, despite the inherent evolutionary differences of these objects.
-This consistency again demonstrates that complex nitrile species should be reliably produced in a variety of different star- and planet-forming environments.
-These results also suggest that the solar system is not unique in its nitrile chemistry, which means that the raw materials needed for the biochemical beginnings of life may be common around newly-forming planets in other solar systems!
+This consistency again demonstrates that complex nitrile species should therefore be reliably produced in a variety of different star- and planet-forming environments.